Icelandic Figure Skating Championships

 The Icelandic Figure Skating Championships (Icelandic: Íslandsmót) are the figure skating national championships held annually to crown the national champions of Iceland.
-Skaters compete in the disciplines of ladies' singles across three different levels; senior ladies, junior ladies, and advanced novice girls (no men since 1996).
-National Championships in Synchronized skating have been held only once in 2001.
+Skaters compete in the disciplines of women's singles across three different levels; senior ladies, junior ladies, and advanced novice girls (no men since 1996).
+National Championships in synchronized skating have been held only once in 2001.
 Not every event has been held in every year due to a lack of entries.
 The National Championships are organized by the Icelandic Skating Association.
 The Icelandic Skating Association is a member of the ISU.